HOW TO MAKE BEESWAX WRAPS

 Do You Use Resin/Rosin In your Beeswax Mix?

-Resin/rosin is typically used to make the wraps more sticky.
-Resin/rosin can sometimes be harmful to those with certain allergies and it's believed it may cause stomach upsets if consumed.
+Resin/rosin is typically used to make the wraps more sticky and can sometimes be harmful to those with certain allergies.
+It is also believed that it may cause stomach upsets if consumed.

-We found that just using coconut oil can create the same sticky effect without the harmful side effects.
+We found that just using a combination of jojoba and coconut oil can create the same sticky effect but without the harmful side effects.

 Use your beeswax wraps for all sorts of things and ditch the use of plastics!